-Co-host of self-proposed “popular” MTG podcast ‘This Machine Kills Netdeckers’, Chifley Cole has today been handed an eighteen month ban from competitive and non-competitive play for un-mana-weaving his opponent’s decks at Grand Prix Sydney 2016.
+Co-host of self-proposed “popular” MTG podcast ‘This Machine Kills Netdeckers’, Scott Flack has today been handed an eighteen month ban from competitive and non-competitive play for un-mana-weaving his opponent’s decks at Grand Prix Sydney 2016.

 We were able to get a statement from an Australian Level 3 judge who was involved in the decision to ban the former GASmtg writer.
 They wish to remain anonymous therefore to protect their identity they will be referred to as ‘Frimon Seiberg’.

-“Cole has been on the radar of the community since his immensely popular ‘Which Hall of Famer are you?’ quiz went viral, but he has been on the Judge radar for considerably longer.
-At Pro Tour Paris in 2011 Chifley was shrouded in controversy after refusing to submit to a random playmat test claiming that it was “against his rights as a brewer”.
-Events like this brought him to our attention and then over the 2015-2016 period we started to receive a large number of reports of Cole using performance enhancing sleeves.
-With all these allegations and shady maneuvers, I personally felt it was just a matter of time before Chifley’s actions caught up with him, regardless of how incredibly entertaining and informative his podcast may be.”
+“Flack has been on the radar of the community since his immensely popular ‘Which Hall of Famer are you?’ quiz went viral, but he has been on the Judge radar for considerably longer.
+At Pro Tour Paris in 2011 Flack was shrouded in controversy after refusing to submit to a random playmat test claiming that it was “against his rights as a brewer”.
+Events like this brought him to our attention and then over the 2015-2016 period we started to receive a large number of reports of Flack using performance enhancing sleeves.
+With all these allegations and shady maneuvers, I personally felt it was just a matter of time before Scott’s actions caught up with him, regardless of how incredibly entertaining and informative his podcast may be.”

 Editor’s Note: At no point did Frimon directly indicate that they believed ‘Which Unplayable Red Enchantment are you?’ to be a better quiz, more worthy of the community’s praise, but from his tone it was heavily implied.